PetitOursManu/PetitOursManu/README.md

 - 👋 Hi, I’m @PetitOursManu
 - 👀 I’m interested in OpenSource solution for everyone
-- 🌱 I’m currently learning a lot a thing
+- 🌱 I’m currently learning a lot of thing

 <!---
 PetitOursManu/PetitOursManu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.